xgeoff/RestClient4J/README.markdown

-RestClient4J is a simple implementation of Ruby's excellent Rest_Client library.
+RestClient4J is a simple implementation of Ruby's excellent Rest Client (Rest_Client) library.
 The library is completely self-contained, with no dependencies on external libraries.

 Usage is fairly simple.
 You can call static methods to perform RESTful http calls like so: